ruandsx/ruandsx/README.md

 📚 Always looking for knowledge and adding here the source code of my studies

-💻 Currently working remote on [Avenue Code](https://www.avenuecode.com/) using mainly Python and Node.js
+💻 Currently working at [Avenue Code](https://www.avenuecode.com/) using mainly Python and Node.js

 ---
 ## Knowledge